- Area Wide Management

 - Ecology and management of fruit fly

-Olivia Reynolds (née Kvedaras) is a research entomologist who completed her PhD with the cotton industry on the influence of host plants on the mating behaviour of Helicoverpa armigera.
-After spending nearly two years travelling widely in Europe and gaining work experience after the completion of her PhD, Olivia commenced a postdoctoral fellowship in 2004 with the South African Sugarcane Research Institute and the University of Witwatersrand (Wits).
+Olivia Reynolds (née Kvedaras) is an applied ecologist who completed her PhD with the cotton industry on the influence of host plants on the mating behaviour of Helicoverpa armigera.
+After spending nearly two years travelling widely in Europe and gaining work experience after the completion of her PhD, Olivia commenced a 3-year postdoctoral fellowship in 2004 with the South African Sugarcane Research Institute and the University of Witwatersrand.
 Olivia's postdoctoral work with the sugarcane industry of South Africa has led to significant change in grower practice as a result of applied ecological research.
-Industry is now recommended to apply silicon (Si) to enhance sugarcane resistance to attack by the stem borer, Eldana saccharina Walker.
+Industry is now recommended to apply silicon to enhance sugarcane resistance to attack by the stem borer, Eldana saccharina Walker.

 Current appointments and activities

-- Research Scientist, Industry & Investment NSW (Primary Industries), AUSTRALIA.
+- Senior Research Scientist, Industry & Investment NSW (Primary Industries), AUSTRALIA.

-- EH Graham Centre for Agricultural Innovation member, AUSTRALIA
+- Graham Centre for Agricultural Innovation member, AUSTRALIA

-- Fruit Fly Research and Technical Team member, AUSTRALIA
+- Fruit Fly Research and Technical Team, AUSTRALIA

 Current postgraduate and postdoctoral projects

 - Development of a larval probiotic for mass-reared Queensland fruit fly (Horticulture Innovation Australia Research Fellow)